What is CFA?

 At a high level, CFA is just a proxy for the existing 2FA process.
 It safely mediates a connection between a given CI build and you by validating the CI build through both a CFA token and by forcing the CI build to "prove" it is actually asking for a token.

-If you want to understand how the "prove it" part of that flow works, there is a Flow Diagram in the CFA repository that explains how it works.
+If you want to understand how the "prove it" part of that flow works, there is a in the CFA repository that explains how it works.